 We finance a significant portion of our expenditures through leasing arrangements, some of which are not required to be reflected on our balance sheet, and we may enter into additional similar arrangements in the future.
-As of June 30, 2018, we had an aggregate of \$1,443.7 million of commitments to settle contractual obligations.
+As of December 31, 2018, we had an aggregate of \$1,394.9 million of commitments to settle contractual obligations.
 In particular, we have used these types of arrangements to finance some of our equipment and datacenters.
 In addition, we may draw upon our revolving credit facility to finance our operations or for other corporate purposes.
 If we default on these leasing or credit obligations, our leasing partners and lenders may, among other things:

-- require repayment of any outstanding lease obligations; - terminate our leasing arrangements; - terminate our access to the leased datacenters we utilize;

-- · stop delivery of ordered equipment; - sell or require us to return our leased equipment; - require repayment of any outstanding amounts drawn on our revolving credit facility; - · terminate our revolving credit facility; or - · require us to pay significant fees, penalties, or damages.
+- require repayment of any outstanding lease obligations; - terminate our leasing arrangements; - terminate our access to the leased datacenters we utilize; - stop delivery of ordered equipment; - sell or require us to return our leased equipment; - · require repayment of any outstanding amounts drawn on our revolving credit facility; - terminate our revolving credit facility; or - require us to pay significant fees, penalties, or damages.

 In October 2017, we entered into a new lease agreement to rent office space in San Francisco, California, to serve as our new corporate headquarters.
-The total minimum obligations under this lease agreement are expected to be approximately \$831.5 million.
+The total minimum obligations under this lease agreement are expected to be approximately \$831.6 million.
 Before moving to our new corporate headquarters, we will continue to operate in our current corporate headquarters, during which time we will be incurring rent expense on both our current and new corporate headquarters.
-After moving to our new corporate headquarters, we plan to vacate our current corporate headquarters in conjunction with the modified termination date of the lease for our current corporate headquarters.
+After moving to our new corporate headquarters, we plan to vacate our current corporate headquarters.
 If we are unable to move into our new headquarters as scheduled, our results of operations could be adversely impacted as a result of additional rent expense.